Reading Time: 15 minutes

 8. Cultural Identity Expressed Through Gender

-One of the impactful ways of expressing cultural identity is through gender.
-In recent times, the ideas about one’s gender have socially and scientifically advanced in recent years.
+One of the most impactful ways of expressing cultural identity is through gender.
+In recent times, ideas about one’s gender have socially and scientifically advanced.
 These ideas have become both more complex and fluid in North American cultures.

-Most North American cultures now are not confined to the two genders and sexuality.
-This has made gender fluidity to be a part of the fabric of our society.
-This fluidity is being expressed to a considerable degree in the artworks of recent North American artists.
+Most North American cultures are now not confined to the two genders and sexuality.
+This has made gender fluidity a part of the fabric of our society.
+This fluidity is being expressed to a considerable degree in more of North America’s art.

 Before colonisation, rich and complex art traditions flourished among many indigenous residents of North America.
 The artwork of the Native Americans has a highly characteristic vocabulary.
 The use of complex geometric patterns and abstracted forms evoked the natural world and symbolized ancestral stories.